-Ex-Officio's
+Ex-Officios

 Ex-Officio Foundation Governors have a position by nature of being the incumbent of the parish.
-There is an Ex-Officio acceptance form which must be completed by any person who will be taking up the Ex-Officio Foundation Governor role.
-Ex-Officio Governors must have a DBS check carried out by the school which needs to be renewed every 4 years.
+There is an Ex-Officio acceptance form which must be completed by any new incumbent who will be taking up the Ex-Officio Foundation Governor role.